deepkit/deepkit-website2/src/pages/documentation/dependency-injection.md

 }
 ```

 The function `locator.getHttpClient` can have any name.
-Alternatives would be function calls like `useContext(HttpClient)`, `getHttpClient()`, `await import("client"),` or a container call like `container.get(HttpClient)`.
+Alternatives would be function calls like `useContext(HttpClient)`, `getHttpClient()`, `await import("client"),` or a container queries like `container.get(HttpClient)` or `container.http`.
 An import of a global is a slightly different variant of a service locator, using the module system itself as the locator:

 ```typescript
 import { httpClient } from 'clients'